ColasNahaboo/tewiba/doc/tewiba-doc.md

   - `-S let-expr`  expects let arithmetic expression to be true, with the variable `status` holding the status.
   - `-v value` expects the evaluation of `value` to be true, i.e. to return status code `0`.
   - `-V value` expects calling the function `DOTEST_EVAL`, a function that you must have defined, with the parameters `value` followed by `command parameters...`, to return true, i.e. status code `0`.
-- `TECHO [options] text`    An "echo" that prints on stderr, only in verbose mode, but that tewiba does not confuse with code errors in subtests.
+- `TECHO [options] text`    An "echo" that prints on stderr, only in verbose mode, but that tewiba does not confuse with code errors in sub-tests.
 Options:
   - `-n`      does not terminate by a newline, as with `echo -n`.
   - `-v`      (default) only prints in verbose move (i.e. when TV == true).
   - `-f`      forces printing even in non-verbose mode.